ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 77 - Information from the sponsor at the end of a clinical investigation or in the event of a temporary halt or early termination.md

- clinical investigation or has terminated a clinical investigation early, it shall inform within 15 days the Member&nbsp;State in which that clinical investigation has been temporarily halted or terminated early, through the electronic system referred to in Article&nbsp;73, of the temporary halt or early termination, providing a justification.
+ clinical investigation or has terminated a clinical investigation early, it shall inform within 15 days the Member&nbsp;State in which that clinical investigation has been temporarily halted or terminated early, through the electronic system referred to in [[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md), of the temporary halt or early termination, providing a justification.
 In the event that the sponsor has temporarily halted or terminated early the clinical investigation on safety grounds, it shall inform all